EvertonTomalok/temporal-poc/README.md

 }
 ```

-When `nil` is passed, the system automatically applies an empty retry policy with `MaximumAttempts: 1`, meaning no retries will occur.
+When `nil` is passed to `RegisterNode`, the system stores `nil` in the container.
+When the retry policy is retrieved via `GetRetryPolicy()`, if the stored policy is `nil`, it returns an empty retry policy with `MaximumAttempts: 1`, meaning no retries will occur (only the initial attempt).

 #### Retry Policy Parameters